Intervention/docs/image/v3/modifying/resizing.md

 > public Image::scaleDown(null|int $width = null, null|int $height = null): ImageInterface

-The method `scale()` resizes the image and maintains the aspect ratio.
-While `scaleDown()` is similar to `scale()` the only difference is it doesn't exceed the original size of the image.
-The method support [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target just one axis for the modification.
+The method `scale()` resizes the image while maintaining the original aspect ratio.
+While `scaleDown()` is similar to `scale()` the only difference is that it doesn't exceed the original size of the image.
+The method support [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target only one axis for the modification.

-Please note that the size of the result may differ from the given parameter values.
+Note that the size of the result may differ from the given parameter values.

 #### Parameters